 - The Freedom Inn sometimes looks for English-speaking employees

 There are a few companies which organise internships and working holidays to Niseko.
+Jobs in Niseko can be tough to find, so this is always a safer, easier option.
 You will need to pay these companies but they can help place you into work.
 These companies include:

 - iNNi Consulting

 - SAN Consulting – you must already be in Japan to apply.

 Working for the Resort

 Working for the resort itself in lift operations, mountain operations etc. is difficult unless you speak Japanese.
 The resorts at Niseko look for Japanese speakers to fill these jobs.
 In fact, most of the jobs on the mountain such as lift operators go to the old Japanese potato farmers who farm potatoes in the summer in the area and work for the resort in the winter.
 As much as the Japanese welcome the tourists, they tend to prefer hiring Japanese instead of the foreigners who arrive each season.
 In recent winters, more Niseko jobs have been opened up to foreigners, but it is still rare.

 Pay and Working Conditions

 Jobs are generally not well paid and you could expect around 150,000 – 300,000 Yen per month ($US1,450 – $US2,900).
 You will mostly have to work 5 days a week.